wabicai/hardware-sdk-docs/connect-to-software/support-wallet-kit/rainbowkit.md

 ## Config OneKey

-Add the OneKey Wallet Id when Rainbowkit.
+Add the OneKey Wallet Id when using RainbowKit.

 ```javascript
 // import OneKey Wallet